 The Landlocked Challenge: Why Logistics Can Define Project Success

-Logistics are a key cost center for any manufacturing project, but for a solar factory in Burkina Faso, they become a primary strategic consideration.
+Logistics are a major cost for any manufacturing project, but for a solar factory in Burkina Faso, they become a primary strategic consideration.
 The country relies on the ports and infrastructure of its coastal neighbors—primarily Ghana, Togo, and Côte d’Ivoire—to import essential solar module manufacturing equipment.

-The journey from the port to a factory in Ouagadougou or Bobo-Dioulasso is not merely a matter of distance.
-It is a complex process involving port authorities, customs agencies, freight forwarders, and variable road conditions.
-A well-planned logistics strategy is therefore fundamental to keeping the project on budget and on schedule.
+The journey from a Burkina Faso sea port to a factory in Ouagadougou or Bobo-Dioulasso isn’t merely a matter of distance.
+It’s a complex process involving port authorities, customs agencies, freight forwarders, and variable road conditions.
+A well-planned logistics strategy is fundamental to keeping the project on budget and on schedule.

 Evaluating the Key Maritime Gateways to Burkina Faso